Xiaocai-Zhang/FG-DIL/README.md

 ## Unzip files
 Before execution, unzip the folder and extract the contents of data.7z, SSAM.7z, and Vissim_model.7z.
 Then, install all required Python packages.
 ## Model training
-You can run the following command to replicate the results:
+You can run the following command to train the results:
 ```
 python train.py
 ```